Totoual/oef-sdk-python/docs/source/user/quickstart.rst

   # run the image
   ./oef-core-image/scripts/docker-run.sh -p 3333:3333 -d --

-When finished, to stop the image:
+When finished, you can stop the image by running the following:

 .. code-block:: bash